linode/apl-core/README.md

 ![Otomi features](https://github.com/redkubes/otomi-core/blob/master/docs/img/otomi-features.gif)

 ✅ Drag and Drop apps to create your own preferred suite

 ✅ Advanced ingress architecture.
 Expose services with just one click

 ✅ Configure network policies for internal ingress and external egress

 ✅ Deploy Knative serverless workloads without writing any YAML

 ✅ Create and manage secrets in HashiCorp Vault and use them in your workloads

 ✅ Create Kubernetes Jobs and Cron Jobs without writing any YAML

 ✅ Role-based access to all integrated applications based on group membership

 ✅ Policy enforcement based on a customizable set of security policies

 ✅ Direct access to logs and metrics of your deployed workloads

 ✅ Onboard new development teams or projects within minutes in a comprehensive multi-tenant setup

 ✅ Make development teams self-serving by providing access to predefined automation tasks

-✅  Bring your favorite IdP, DNS and/or CA
+✅ Bring your favorite IdP, DNS and/or CAmain

 ## 🧑‍💻 Integrated technologies